bombasticSlacks/Aspirant/Game/Conjurer.md

 You can maintain one summoned creature long term without requiring skill tests or active focus.

 #### Mage Hand
-You can levitate things up to your [Resolve](Resolve) in size and [Resolve](Resolve) x 2 meters away as naturally as picking them up normally.
+You can levitate things up to your [Spirit](Spirit) in size and [Spirit](Spirit) x 2 meters away as naturally as picking them up normally.

 ---
 ### Advanced